Actively Recruiting

 • History of severe traumatic brain injury with lasting impairments

-• Other confounding conditions like psychiatric disease
+• Other confounding issues such as psychiatric diseases

-• Frequent episodes of spinning vertigo
+• Frequent episodes of rotatory vertigo

 AI-Screening